CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

 Internal legal counsel is utilized as required when system notifications indicate such action based on user and/or malicious activity.
-Legal counsel is engaged for any actions that may necessitate increased user monitoring, or evidence/forensic actions.
+Legal counsel is engaged for any actions that may necessitate increased user monitoring or evidence/forensic actions.

 #### g